Minimally invasive, computer guided dental implants make replacing missing teeth easy!

 WHAT'S INVOLVED WITH ROOT CANAL THERAPY?

-Either Dr. Prouty or an endodontist (root canal specialist) will perform the root canal procedure.
+Either Dr. Foster or an endodontist (root canal specialist) will perform the root canal procedure.
 You'll be fully numb during the procedure using a local anesthetic.

 During the procedure, all of the diseased pulp will be removed, and the canal is thoroughly cleaned with antiseptic solution.
 The canals are then filled with a flexible plastic material and a temporary filling is placed.